Skip to Content

 This is the latest version of the book and the one that we will be using in class.
 You can click on the link below to order, or you can buy it at the bookstore.

+The ebook is protected with Adobe DRM, however, so you'll have to have an app that can read that format, plus an adobe account.
+(No cost for the app or the account.)
 There are many e-reader apps, but very few that can handle the Adobe DRM format, so be sure that you look for that in the description.
 Apps that can handle the Adobe DRM format are available for Android, iOS, Windows and Mac operating systems.

 One Android e-reader app that is free, and that can read the Adobe DRM format, is called "Pocketbook."
 I liked that one better than the Bluefire Reader suggested by Against the Clock.
 Before you decide on getting the ebook, I strongly suggest that you try out the apps with a free ebook to be sure that they work for you, and that you enjoy reading this way.